Student Parking Regulations

 - Only juniors and seniors may apply for a parking permit.
 Students who do not have a valid current school year permit may not park on school grounds.
 Students with parking permits must park in designated student sections of the lots.
 Student parking is based on space availability, on a first come, first served basis.
 Student parking in spots designated for faculty and staff, including before school, is strictly prohibited.
 Students will receive consequences (in accordance with the Student Handbook) if they are tardy as a result of having to move a vehicle.

 - Parking on school grounds for students is a privilege.
 Students who park on school grounds agree to abide by the parking regulations and the Student Handbook.
-Failure to adhere to the student parking regulations may result in disciplinary consequences, including the loss of parking privileges.
+Failure to adhere to the student parking regulations may result in disciplinary consequences, including the loss of parking privileges and revocation of the parking permit.
 All vehicles parked on school grounds are subject to search.

 - The use or possession of tobacco of any kind – including electronic smoking devices – is strictly prohibited on school property, including within or around personal vehicles while on campus.